RowanLima/RowanLima/README.md

 ### 🧑🏽‍💻 About me:

 - 📖 Systems Analysis and Development Student.
-- 🫀 Passionate about cyber security and programming in Python.
+- 🫀 Passionate about cyber security and programming.
 - 🚀 Always improving my programming skills and new technologies.
 <br><br>